Teaching Artist Rosters

 Artistic Evidence Instructions

-Submit documentation of high quality video recordings.
-Poorly lit, video and audio recordings with background noise, etc. will hinder the panel’s ability to review documentation accurately.
+• For video and audio recordings, please submit high quality files.
+Poorly lit, video or garbled audio recordings with background noise, etc. will hinder the panel’s ability to review documentation accurately.

 Dance